Concrete vs. Other Construction Materials

 Despite being the material of choice today, wood construction comes with a host of pitfalls concrete avoids.
 When weighing a concrete vs. wood house, consider these factors:

-• Pests: Termites are a wood frame homeowner’s personal hell.
-The average cost of a termite treatment runs over $500, and an out-of-control infestation can end up costing upwards of $2500 depending on the severity.
+- Pests: Termites are a major concern for wood-framed homeowners.
+The average cost of a termite treatment runs over $600, and an out-of-control infestation can end up costing upwards of $2,500, depending on the severity.
 Termites may have strong jaws, but they have no interest in or ability to chew through the walls or floor of a concrete home.

 Concrete generally wins out when it comes to strength, versatility, durability, soundproofing and energy efficiency.
 It can even offer cost savings for the initial build as well as maintenance and efficiency savings later on.
 Wood is lightweight and easy to work with, but those advantages fade with time and result in constructions that are more likely to fail or have problems, which adds to the overall costs.